craigahobbs/python-template/README.md

 **python-package-template** is a Python package template for use with [template-specialize](https://pypi.org/project/template-specialize/).

-All generated projects have the following functionality:
+All generated packages have the following functionality:

 - use [Python Build](https://github.com/craigahobbs/python-build#readme) for build and development experience